 - Jiu waza: free-style attack and defense to develop awareness for the spontaneous flow of the movement and to learn to trust intuition

-Kihon waza is a training convention that is meant to help us identify typical situations: it is a story that we are telling, where we assume that the leading characters have certain intentions and react in a certain manner.
+In this sense, kihon waza is a training convention that is meant to help us identify typical situations: it is a story that we are telling, where we assume that the leading characters have certain intentions and react in a certain manner.
 These stories should be as diverse as possible and they should always be scrutinised for their plausibility, especially regarding the attack.
-But they are very helpful to develop our reaction patterns, so that later in jiu waza we can work freely and quickly adapt to changing situations."
+But they are very helpful to develop our reaction patterns, so that in an application – e.g. jiu waza – we can work freely and quickly adapt to changing situations.

 Continue to → FAQ